-Application # INER6 2-15527 A Contra for Otom Coll Disease Medaling and Thermoretics A Center for Stem Cell Disease Modeling and Therapeutics (as written by the applicant) Project Objective The goal of this project is to support the discovery and evaluation of novel therapeutics using (as written by the stem cell-based models and drug and CRISPR screening.
+Application # INFR6.2-15527 Title A Center for Stem Cell Disease Modeling and Therapeutics (as written by the g and more pour applicant) Project Objective The goal of this project is to support the discovery and evaluation of novel therapeutics using (as written by the stem cell-based models and drug and CRISPR screening.
 The facility will provide California applicant) researchers access to tools, technologies, and resources for regenerative medicine research.
 Summary Stem cell-based modeling combined with drug and CRISPR screening has proven to be a (as written by the powerful tool for understanding disease mechanisms, identifying novel therapeutic targets for applicant) drug development, and engineering cellular therapies.
 However, many labs struggle to reap the full benefit of these technologies because of a lack of expertise, funds, or access to specialized equipment.
 To remove these roadblocks, we seek to establish a centralized stem cell disease modeling and therapeutics core facility dedicated to the development and design of streamlined platforms.
 The goal of the facility will be to support research at the home institution and across the state of California for discovery and evaluation of novel therapeutics using stem cell-based models leveraging drug and CRISPR screening platforms.
-Our aims are: 1.
-Develop disease modeling platforms for stem cell-derived neurons, cardiomyocytes, and immune cells.
+Our aims are: Develop disease modeling platforms for stem cell-derived neurons, cardiomyocytes, and immune cells.
 Lab automation equipment and advanced analysis methods will increase production while improving reproducibility.
 We will deploy open-source software for genetic and image analysis to complement commercial analysis packages.
 Cell models and software will empower disease modeling and screening efforts at our institution and the broader research community across California.
 2. Establish drug and CRISPR screening platforms for discovering and evaluating novel therapeutics.
 Powerful high-throughput screens of stem cell models provide a path to discovering novel targets and therapeutics, yet they are nearly impossible for an individual lab to carry out.
 We will provide state-of-the-art drug and CRISPR libraries, equipment, and expertise to discover new targets and therapeutics.
 3. Disseminate methods and research materials to a diverse population of students and researchers in California.
 Dissemination and education are a major focus of the program.
 We will provide a series of training opportunities to students and researchers with hands-on stem cell and bioinformatics courses, workshops, and tutorials.
-Research reagents will be widely With the completion of these aims, we will provide accessibility and advanced standards and reproducibility of stem cell-based disease modeling and screening that will greatly accelerate stem cell research at our institution and the broader research community across California.
-Statement of Benefit This project benefits California by helping accelerate research to find cures for major diseases or the nervous system, near, and immune system.
-This project also provides training for (as written by the Californians who want to enter the blotechnology workforce.
-Finally, the shared laboratory applicant) strengtnens the California research community by providing advanced tools and technologies Fronde De more de d Funds Requested \$4,000,000 GWG Recommondation Ther T. warrants funding Recommendation All CNA/C membrane upon increasely officing of the A "The new increase of the All rise reasons the re- Process vote All GWG members unanimously animed that The review was scientifically rigorous, there was sufficient time for all viewpoints to be neard, and the scores reflect the recommendation of Detions advante members uponimously offirmed that "The review was carried out in a fair ratient auvocate members unanimously animed that The review was carried out in a fair manner and was free from undue blas.
+Research reagents will be widely available.
+With the completion of these aims, we will provide accessibility and advanced standards and reproducibility of stem cell-based disease modeling and screening that will greatly accelerate stem cell research at our institution and the broader research community across California.
+Statement of Benefit This project benefits California by helping accelerate research to find cures for major diseases to California of the nervous system, heart, and immune system.
+This project also provides training for (as written by the Californians who want to enter the biotechnology workforce.
+Finally, the shared laboratory applicant) strengthens the California research community by providing advanced tools and technologies to a wide variety of regenerative medicine researchers.
+Funds Requested \$4,000,000 GWG Tier 1: warrants funding Recommendation All OMO Process Vote All GWG members unanimously affirmed that "The review was scientifically rigorous, there was sufficient time for all viewpoints to be heard, and the scores reflect the recommendation of the GWG."
+Deticut on contains and an application of the state of th Patient advocate members unanimously affirmed that "The review was carried out in a fair manner and was free from undue bias."